Last Updated on October 23, 2022 by Andrew Pirie

 800m/1000m Type 11 winners (11 Gold Medals) (Includes two 400m/800m/1000m runners)

-Wikipedia summarised the statistics as follows: “Historically, athletes in this event have also had success in the 1500 metres at the Olympics.
+Wikipedia summarised the statistics as follows: “Historically, athletes in this event have also had success in the 1500 meters at the Olympics.
 Holmes was the last athlete to win both events at the same Olympics in 2004, but no male athlete has reached both middle-distance podiums since Sebastian Coe in 1984.”
 (Editor Note: Australia’s Edwin Flack and New Zealand’s Peter Snell, of course, achieved this feat in 1896 and 1964 respectively).

 As can be seen, there have been only four male Sub 46”/400m runners and 4 Sub 53”/400m female runners who became Olympic champions against ten male winners (Peter Snell winning 2) and eleven female winners who were 800m/1000m or 1500m types.
 This suggests stamina is a much more important factor in championship racing than in attempting world records or personal bests.